OpenShift Routing - Traffic is not distributed between pods

 fsi-route fsi-route-fsi-project.apps.foobarbank.lab.upshift.rdu2.redhat.com fsi-service https passthrough None

-• Now let’s verify with omc whether the Route was "admitted" (that is, installed) into the default Ingress Controller configuration as a backend.
+• Next, let’s verify whether the Route was "admitted" (that is, accepted) into the default Ingress Controller configuration as a backend.

-The application specific Route is contained into the inspect, however the default Ingress Controller configuration is always contained into the must-gather.
+The application specific Route is found inside the inspect must-gather, however the default Ingress Controller configuration is only found in a full must-gather.

 Click to show some commands if you need a hint